aarontimko/alexis-project/README.md

 ## Detail of Alexis Stack

-### Guiding Principles
+### Guiding Principle: Declarative Monitoring as Code

 The team which designed the initial blueprint for this Alexis project had worked on various automation, monitoring, and alerting projects in the past.

 The most important principle was to do the following:

-- _*Design with declarative configuration-as-code which can be re-used for infinite possibilities*_
+- _*Design with declarative monitoring-as-code which can be re-used for infinite possibilities*_

 In Site Reliability Engineering and automation efforts, it is a common pitfall to code in "single-use" programs.
 Similar problems might be solved a dozen times before the team starts considering that it could be have been designed comprehensively *one time as an engine*, with *dozens of configurations* to drive it.